boyan01/flutter-music-player/README.md

 * [x] basic media control.
 * [x] tracking player status change.

+## NOTE

+**This project is currently under development.**
+This is the list of jobs that will be done now.

+* load notification cover image from dart.
+* Interception before process a media play. (can do play uri verification or get tmp play url for server)
+* ...

 ## Getting Started

 This project is a starting point for a Flutter